Martha Creek Provincial Park

 With its close proximity to Revelstoke, the park itself adds to the diversity of tourist attractions.
 Nearby Mount Revelstoke and Glacier National Parks in the rugged Selkirk Mountains, offer a wide range of activities.
 Especially popular is the paved Summit Road into the wildflower meadows and alpine of Mount Revelstoke.

-All campsite and group picnic reservations must be made through Discover Camping.
+All campsite and group picnic reservations must be made the BC Parks reservations system.
 When reservations are not available all campsites function as first-come, first-served.

 Campsite reservations are accepted at this park and first-come, first-served sites are also available.